k2s09/how_to_setup_termux_for_java/README.md

 * Step 3: Download the virtual machine called Dalvikvm by doing `pkg install dx`.

 * Step 4: Get a text editor.
 The easiest one to use is Nano.
 It's already installed.
 You can use it by doing `nano <filename.fileextension>`.
 A new window appears.
 You can type there, save by doing `ctrkey + s` and exit by `ctrlkey + x`.
-If you are familiar with vim, you can install it by `pkg install vim`
+If you are familiar with vim, you can install it by `pkg install vim`.
+[It is suggested to use this keyboard since all these text editors are optimised with pc keyboards](https://play.google.com/store/apps/details?id=org.pocketworkstation.pckeyboard&hl=en_IN&gl=US).

 * Step 5: To compile, do `ecj <filename>.java`